 A guideline will be developed to provide objective decision-support management methodology.
 The methodology will be elaborated by adaptation of standard engineering risk-based decision-making approaches for permafrost.
 The guideline will be implemented for the design of management and new use of selected cultural heritage objects which the user partners are responsible for in Longyearbyen and Ny-Ålesund.

-PCCH-Arctic includes the research and educational organizations SINTEF, University of Oslo and the Norwegian Meteorological Institute – and the user partners Longyearbyen Lokalstyre, Store Norske Spitsbergen Kulkompani AS and Kings Bay AS.
+PCCH-Arctic includes the research and educational organizations SINTEF, University of Oslo, the Norwegian Meteorological Institute, UNIS and University of Vienna.

 PCCH-Arctic is a Collaborative and Knowledge-building Project (KSP) with funding from the Research Council of Norway (Project number: 320769) and the project partners.